rakudayo/consciousness/README.markdown

 I will keep a [daily diary](https://github.com/rakudayo/consciousness/tree/master/logs/diary) on the above investigation to record its progress.

-In addition, I will be keeping [dream logs](https://github.com/rakudayo/consciousness/tree/master/logs/dreamlog) and other information as recommended by practitioners of OBEs and Lucid Dreams.

 I will also be uploading other information I find to be [pertinent research and links/resources](https://github.com/rakudayo/consciousness/tree/master/research) related to the topic of altered states of consciousness for anyone interested.

 ## Motivation